-A value is stored in a parameter with the = operator; for example:
+A value is stored in a parameter with the = operator; for example "#3 = 15" means "set parameter 3 to 15."

-'''

-#3 = 15 (set parameter 3 to 15)

-'''

 A parameter setting does not take effect until after all parameter values on the same line have been found.
-For example, if parameter 3 has been previously set to 15 and the line #3=6 G1 X#3 is interpreted, a straight move to a point where X equals 15 will occur and the value of parameter 3 will be 6.
+For example, if parameter 3 has been previously set to 15 and the line "#3=6 G1 \times #3" is interpreted, a straight move to a point where x equals 15 will occur and the value of parameter 3 will be 6.

-The # character takes precedence over other operations, so that, for example, #1+2 means the number found by adding 2 to the value of parameter 1, not the value found in parameter 3.
+The # character takes precedence over other operations, so that, for example, "#1+2" means the number found by adding 2 to the value of parameter 1, not the value found in parameter 3.
 Of course, #[1+2] does mean the value found in parameter 3.
-The # character may be repeated; for example #2 means the value of the parameter whose index is the (integer) value of parameter 2.
+The # character may be repeated; for example ##2 means the value of the parameter whose index is the (integer) value of parameter 2.

-The interpreter maintains a number of read-only parameters:
+The interpreter maintains a number of readonly parameters for a loaded tool: